call

 STORAGE

-If you find yourself with leftover lokma, consider storing it in an airtight container.
-It can be kept at room temperature for up to 4 days.
+If you find yourself with leftover lokma, don’t forget to store it in an airtight container.
+It can be stored at room temperature for up to 4 days.

-While some prefer storing lokma in sugar syrup, we find that this can make them too soft and soggy for our liking.
+While some prefer to store lokma in sugar syrup, we find that this can make it too soft and soggy for our liking.

 MIDDLE EASTERN LOKMA BITES